router-resources/Tisperse-Dapp/README.md

+# 🚀 `Tisperse`

-# 🚀 `Tisperse: Sending Cryptos in Bulk`
+> Sending Cryptos in Bulk`

-Tisperse is a Public Goods by Router Protocol that aims to solve the problem of sending cryptocurrencies in bulk to a large group of people at the same time in a single transaction.
+Tisperse comes under Public Goods by [Router Protocol](https://www.routerprotocol.com/)

+Tisperse aims to solve the problem of sending cryptocurrencies in bulk to a large group of people at the same time in a single transaction.
 With Tisperse, you can send your crypto to multiple people in one go without any hassle, saving you time and effort.

 # 💡 What is Tisperse?